-The RSA306B offers full-featured spectrum analysis and deep signal analysis at a price unmatched by any previous offering.
-Using the latest in commercial interfaces and available computing power, the RSA306B separates signal acquisition from measurement, dramatically lowering the cost of instrument hardware.
-Data analysis, storage and replay is performed on your personal computer, tablet or laptop.
+The RSA306B offers full featured spectrum analysis and deep signal analysis at a very attractive price.
+Using a fast USB3 interface and a user's computer, the RSA306B separates signal acquisition from measurement, dramatically lowering the cost of instrument hardware.
+The data analysis, storage, and replay is performed on your personal computer, tablet, or laptop.
 Managing the PC separately from the acquisition hardware makes computer upgrades easy, and minimizes IT management issues.